ARA Salta (S-31): History

 ARA Salta (S-31), has participated during the 1978 crisis, together with other Argentine surface ships and submarines.
 The Argentine Navy was deployed to the South Atlantic for a possible intervention against Chile.
 This war was avoided because a peaceful solution was achieved.

-During 1982, the S-31 was not available because of several mechanic problems; mainly the torpedo firing system; a successful trial was performed on 15 June, when the conflict was over.
+During the Falklands War (1982), the S-31 was not available because of several mechanic problems; mainly the torpedo firing system; a successful trial was performed on 15 June, when the conflict was over.

 Since then, the S-31 has participated in several national and international exercises, and also spent many years patrolling the Argentine sea.
 As of 2022 the submarine is still in service, as a training platform for tactic divers (Buzos Tacticos) of the Argentine Navy; also for other drill exercises and basic submarine training.